-Should I close card accounts to get a mortgage?
+Should I close my credit card to get my score mortgage-ready?

 Lenders want to minimize risk, but closing accounts can hurt credit score

 Steve Bucci has been helping people decode and master personal finance issues for more than 20 years.
 He is the author of “Credit Management Kit For Dummies,” “Credit Repair Kit For Dummies,” “Barnes and Noble Debt Management,” co-author of “Managing Your Money All-In-One For Dummies” and “Debt Repair Kit For Dummies” (Australia).
 Steve is an experienced expert witness in identity theft, credit scoring and debt related cases.
 He has been a presenter at the FICO InterACT Global Conference, the Federal Reserve and the International Credit Symposium at Cambridge University in the UK.

 Should I close a credit card to get my score mortgage-ready?

 Closing a credit card account can lower your credit score by increasing your overall credit utilization.
 If you already have a low credit score, a better way to improve it is to pay down any high card balances you have.
 Zero is the best utilization percentage, but if that’s not feasible in the short term, you should try to pay them down to 30 percent or lower.

 I am looking to buy a house, but my mortgage officer stated that my credit score needs to increase from 571 to 600 to be able to qualify.
 My debt-to-income ratio is about 47 percent.
 However, all but about $8,000 of the debt will be paid off with the sale of our current home, and the purchase of a new house would have to be contingent on selling our home.